 The County has found that the lack of available resources is the primary obstacle to meeting underserved needs.
 As such, the County will continue to look for new funding sources to meet the needs of residents in the County.
-OHCD has received through the Department of Behavioral Health and Development Services (DBHDS) State Rental Assistance Program (SRAP) Vouchers to serve SRAP applicants in order to increase access to mainstream, integrated, independent rental housing options for people in the U.S. Department of Justice Settlement Agreement target population and to increase housing opportunities for the U.S. Department of Justice Settlement Agreement target population by leveraging state rental assistance with local public and private housing resources.
+OHCD has received through the Department of Behavioral Health and Development Services (DBHDS) State Rental Assistance Program (SRAP) Vouchers to serve SRAP applicants in order to increase access to mainstream, integrated, independent rental housing options for people in the U.S. Department of Justice Settlement Agreement target population and to increase housing opportunities for the U.S. Department of Justice Settlement assistance with local public and private housing resources.
 Currently OHCD administers 11 project based and 40 tenant based SRAP Vouchers.